garretthoffman/ODSC_East_2019_Deploy_DS_Apps/README.md

 ## Notes

-This repo contains all of the application code used for the tutorial but instructions on seting up infrastructure and running the code are still a work in progress.
+**IMPORTANT** - This repo contains all of the application code used for the tutorial but instructions on seting up infrastructure and running the code are still a work in progress.
 I will be pushing these updates in the next few weeks.
+Follow me on Twitter at @GarrettLeeH to stay updated.